 |Total Cost Per Year||$664.81|

 The graph below shows the change in average Wisconsin insurance rates from 2011 to 2015, the most recent year the data is available.
 According to the III, Washington's car insurance rates increased from $600 in 2011 to $664 in 2015, a jump of $64, or 10.76 percent.

 QuoteWizard helps consumers compare rates from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Milwaukee, Wisconsin and save up to 40% on your premium.

-Last year, 13,707 Milwaukee residents used QuoteWizard to compare auto insurance quotes in Milwaukee, WI from multiple companies, and find the cheapest rates.
+Last year, 13,707 Milwaukee residents used QuoteWizard to compare auto insurance quotes in Milwaukee, WI from multiple companies.

 These are the most common car makes and models owned by Milwaukee drivers requesting quotes through QuoteWizard last year.

 These were the most common car insurance companies reported by QuoteWizard users living in Milwaukee, WI last year.